2024

 Tips to Receive New Hires

 • Plan “catching up” meetings to keep up with the recruit.
-You should do this if your team is remote since interpersonal relations are almost impossible.
-The meticulous making of a schedule is the most effective way to achieve high-quality connections.
+If your team is remote, you should do this since interpersonal relations are almost impossible.
+Making a meticulous schedule is the most effective way to achieve high-quality connections.

 • Allocate half an hour every morning for a welcome

-• Set aside half an hour at the end of every day for doing debriefing
+• Set aside half an hour at the end of every day for debriefing

 • Plan a physical or virtual team lunch with the team the new staff has joined.
 Only have informal conversations at lunch and desist from talking about work (Use the opportunity to help the team members know the new hire using a quiz from Water Cooler Trivia or Quizbreaker)